jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ### Description
 Now that we've established SRv6 L3VPNs across our network, we're going to transition from router-based services to host-based services.
 And our first step will be to enable SRv6 L3VPN for Kubernetes.
 The Berlin VM has had Kubernetes pre-installed and running the Cilium CNI (Container Network Interface).
 In this lab we'll review some basic Kubernetes commands (kubectl) and then we'll setup Cilium BGP peering with our XRd route reflectors.
 After that we'll configure Cilium SRv6 SID manager and locators, and add a couple containers to our cluster and join them to the carrots VRF.

+> [!NOTE]
-Note: This portion of the lab makes use of Cilium Enterprise, which is a licensed set of features.
-The Cilium SRv6 feature set is not available in the open source version.
+> This portion of the lab makes use of Cilium Enterprise, which is a licensed set of features.
+The Cilium SRv6 feature set is in Beta is not available in the open source version.
 If you are interested in SRv6 on Cilium or other Enterprise features, please contact the relevant Cisco Isovalent sales team.

 Isovalent has also published a number of labs covering a wide range of Cilium, Hubble, and Tetragon features here:

 https://cilium.io/labs/

-The original lab was developed in partnership with Arkadiusz Kaliwoda, Cisco SE in EMEA SP
+The original version of this lab was developed in partnership with Arkadiusz Kaliwoda, Cisco SE in EMEA SP

 ### Contents
 * Description [LINK](#description)